-- 1. Residents should dictate and correct their reports in a timely fashion to avoid delay in patient disposition. - 2.
-Residents should attend the multidisciplinary conferences at each hospital.
+- 1. Residents should dictate and correct their reports in a timely fashion to avoid delay in patient disposition. - Residents should attend the multidisciplinary conferences at each hospital.
 The Methodist Tumor Board occurs on some Wednesdays.
 At the VA on Thursday, attend the mid-day Tumor Board.
-Also at the VA on Fridays, attend the MTOC from 11:00-11:45 am before going to the Med Conference or the UT Systems Based Conference at noon.
+Also at the VA on Fridays, attend the MTOC from 11:00-11:45 am before going to the Med Conference or the UT Systems Based Conference at noon. - 3.
+Suggestions to improve methods and systems utilized in radiology should be made whenever appropriate.